A clogged toilet is both unsightly and highly unsanitary. It disrupts proper water drainage and eventually leads to off-putting odours.

 Bleach is a common chemical agent used domestically to clean and remove stains and is one of the famous DIY toilet unclogging ideas.
 It is sold under several different brand names.
 Chemically speaking, liquid bleach is the dilute solution of sodium hypochlorite.

-Regarding unclogging toilets, bleach is a disinfectant that breaks down the build-up of waste inside the toilets.
-In other words, the liquid bleach solution releases oxygen molecules, which oxidise and break down the chemical bonds of the waste and stains.
-As a result, you can easily wash them off your toilet.
+When it comes to unclogging toilets, bleach acts as a disinfectant that breaks down waste build-up.
+It releases oxygen molecules, which oxidise and break down the waste and stains.
+This makes it easier to wash them away, keeping your toilet free-flowing.

 What Will You Need For Unclogging Toilets With Bleach?